frankricardo35/advanced-database-and-technology/Advanced-Database exam/README.md

          JOIN Assignment@proj_link a
               ON e.ProjectID = a.ProjectID;
 ```
+### Explanation
+- This query joins data from two different database nodes.
+- The join condition is on ProjectID, which exists in both tables.
+- This demonstrates distributed query processing across nodes.
+### Screenshots
 ![distributed_join.png](screenshots/distributed_join.png)

 ## **A3: Parallel vs Serial Aggregation (≤10 rows data)**

--
-    1. Run a SERIAL aggregation on Expense_ALL over the small dataset
+- 1. Run a SERIAL aggregation on Expense_ALL over the small dataset

 ```sql
 SELECT ProjectID, SUM(Amount) AS total_amt
 FROM Expense_ALL
 GROUP BY ProjectID;
 ```
+### Explanation
+- This calculates total expenses per project in standard (single process) mode.
+### Screenshots
 ![serial_aggregation.png](screenshots/serial_aggregation.png)

 -